-It is important not to lean on stereotypies for genres associated with specific demographics – like loud electronic music to draw in teenagers – but choosing certain styles of music can influence who will be more attracted to your brand.
+It is important not to lean on stereotypes for genres associated with particular demographics (like loud electronic music to draw in teenagers), but choosing certain styles of music can influence who will be more attracted to your brand.
 It is important to consider what genres and styles of music your potential customers will enjoy without relying on assumptions.

 To this end, researcher Jennifer L. Aaker and her team developed a scale to understand brand personality.
 This is defined as the set of human characteristics that are associated with brands.
 People who interact emotionally with different brands will associate personality traits with them, and music is one way to work with this.

 In Aaker's study, five personality dimensions were used.

 - Sincerity is associated with honesty, domesticity, cheerfulness, and genuineness.